zowe/zowe-cli/packages/secrets/src/keyring/EXTENDERS.md

 }
 ```

 This will prevent Webpack from trying to dynamically resolve the Secrets SDK during compile time.
-This does not affect the majority of developers, as Webpack will omit any unused Imperative modules during the bundling phase.
+This does not affect the majority of developers, as Webpack omits any unused Imperative modules during the bundling phase.

 ---